 - 1. Limit of 65,536 words per module. - 2.
 Limit of 65,536 blocks per library. - 3.
-Tables should be allocated to maximum anticipated size.
-Expanding table allocations requires using the /CO switch to copy the entire file. - 4.
+Allocate tables to maximum anticipated size.
+To expand table allocations, use the /CO switch to copy the entire file. - 4.
 Three conditions result in a fatal error when using the /IN switch to insert a module into a library: - a.
 The name of the inserted module matches the name of a module already in the library.
-This error can be avoided by using the /RP switch to replace one module with another module of the same name. - b.
+This error can be avoided by using the /RP switch to replace one module with another module of the same name.

+- b.
 The entry point name of the inserted module matches an entry point name of a module in the library.
 For further information, refer to Section 3.3.8. - c.
-The library cannot be extended because of the lack of disk space.

-- 5. The use of wildcards, such as .OBJ, where the indicates all modules with extension .OBJ in file specifiers is not allowed. - 6.
+The library cannot be extended because of the lack of disk space. - 5.
+The use of wildcards, such as \.OBJ, where the \ indicates all modules with extension .OBJ, is not allowed. - 6.
 There must be enough space in the library's tables for both the modules being replaced and their replacements, since the new modules are entered before the old modules are marked for deletion.